Skip to main content

 1. Decide the event to track

 Before you create metrics, choose which event you want to track and the event details (event properties) you require.
-For most aggregation methods, you must include the event property name in the API call to create metrics.
+For most aggregation methods, you need to include the event property name in the API call to create metrics.

 2. Decide the metric type